Introducing the new VLF-LF-MF bands Up-Converter HS-400 TCXO

 This section provides good performance right up to the start of the AM broadcast band with a sharp roll-off, giving a good rejection to MW broadcast signals avoiding introducing overload or intermodulation products in the receiver.

-A low phase noise, crystal controlled oscillator provides +7dBm signal level to the mixer
+A low phase noise, TCXO provides +7dBm signal level to the mixer

 Mixer

-The mixer stage is designed around a Mini-Circuits SRA-8+ double balanced mixer.
-It is rated to operate from 500Hz, giving and excellent frequency coverage.
+The mixer stage is designed around a Synergy CLP-2D1 double balanced mixer.
+It is rated to operate from DC to 10 MHz, giving and excellent frequency coverage.
 Designed for +7 dBm of LO power, it have a conversion loss of less than 5 dB at VLF LF bands, which is compensate by the post-mixer amplifier.
 A double balanced mixer has the advantage of high port-to-port isolation, which keeps the strong LO signal from degrading the dynamic range of the IF receiver.
 Every effort has been made to terminate the ports of the mixer in a proper 50 Ω impedance to maximize its performance.

 The mixer IF port is most critical in terms of proper termination, for so, a diplexer circuit provides a 50 Ω resistive load to the mixer while passing the desired signal to the IF amplifier, with minimum loss.